rdagumampan/yuniql-azure-pipelines-tasks/README.md

     additionalArguments: '--debug'
 ```

-### Install YUNIQL CLI Task
+### Use YUNIQL CLI Task

 ![](images/screenshot-01.png)

-This download and installs the yuniql-cli.
+This downloads and installs the yuniql-cli.
 * `version`: The version of Yuniql CLI.
 If omitted, the latest version of yuniql-cli is installed.
 Visit the [releases](https://github.com/rdagumampan/yuniql/releases) to get an appropriate version.

 ### Run YUNIQL CLI Task